FdA Music for the Creative Industries

-The department has links with many venues and organisations around the city – this has resulted in us being able to stage gigs and events in professional environments that will enrich your learning experience.
+The department has significant links and partnerships with many local venues and organisations around the city – this has resulted in us being able to stage gigs and events in professional environments that will enrich your learning experience.
 These include The Underground, Kala Sangam, Delius Arts Centre and Black Dyke Mills Heritage Venue.
 Graduates of the course have also gone on to work and perform professionally in these venues – the links established on the course have been invaluable in securing this employment.

 Students that complete this course should be equipped with the skills to go and work in the Music Industry in their specialist area.
 Further study is also an option, with progression through to the level 6 Music for the Creative Industries BA (Hons) top-up.

 Full-time: £8,000 per year.
 Part-time: Pro rata rate depending on intensity of study* *Intensity of Study refers to the amount of credits being studied in the academic year.
 Additional fees: Equipment £100 maximum (optional) (headphone, USB memory stick/hard drive, breakables such as strings/sticks), Trips/visits £500 maximum (optional).
 For the Work-Based Experience module in Year 2, there may be a requirement to apply for a DBS check if working with children or vulnerable adults as part of the placement.
 The cost of this will need to be covered by the student and is typically between £20 and £40.